Study notes for Amazon RDS and DynamoDB.

 Use RDS Proxy

-Databases and database clients kinda suck at handling connections.
-For on-premises deployments, many people use pg_bouncer as a proxy in front of their PostgreSQL database to pool connections for faster connection times and less resource waste.
+as a proxy in front of their PostgreSQL database to pool connections for faster connection times and less resource waste.

 AWS has a similar tool called RDS Proxy.

-The Database Migration Service (DMS) kinda sucks
+Database Migration Service (DMS) is Tricky

 One of the services you are introduced to by the AWS trainings is the Database Migration Service, which is designed to make migrating your on-premises databases to the cloud easier.
 It features a wide variety of source and target database types, and is marketed so heavily by AWS that you would think that it’s a solid choice.

 For example, the folks at Smily posted about their DMS migration experience going from PostgreSQL to PostgreSQL.
 It doesn’t get simpler than that, yet they still encountered issues.
 I recommend you give their article a read.
 In it, they point out a specific error they had that if a VARCHAR column didn’t have a size limit set, that it would automatically be assigned a size limit of 8000 characters, which they figured out from this Qlick webpage oddly enough.
-That being said, if you have giant text strings, maybe it’s time to convert that column to a TEXT datatype instead of a VARCHAR.
+That being said, if you have giant text strings, maybe it’s time to convert that column to a TEXT

 Also remember to thoroughly check your migrated database before using it live.
 This Redditor performed a DMS migration, and it seemed successful, but many rows of data were missing in the middle of the database tables.
 Entries at the ends of the tables were fine, but somehow the middle went missing.
 Some better testing and validation would have caught this.